jdmonin/JSettlers2/Readme.md

 after the jar filename.

-To change a Game Option from its default, for example to activate the house rule "Robber can't return to the desert", use the `-o` switch with the game option's name and value, or equivalently "-Djsettlers.gameopt." + the name and value:
+To change a Game Option from its default, for example to activate the house rule "Robber can't return to the desert" and set default Victory Points to Win to 13, use `-o` switches with the game options' names and values, or equivalently "-Djsettlers.gameopt." + the names and values:

-    -o RD=t
+    -o RD=t -o VP=t13
-    -Djsettlers.gameopt.RD=t
+    -Djsettlers.gameopt.RD=t -Djsettlers.gameopt.VP=t13

+If a default VP is set, that will also be the minimum winning VP for any scenario.

 You could also set a default game scenario this way; for example if your server was running a tournament of Fog Islands games:

     -o SC=SC_FOG

-If the scenario's game options conflict with any other game options given (VP, etc), a warning will be printed during startup.
+If the scenario's game options conflict with any other game options given, a warning will be printed during startup.
 In general, servers shouldn't set a default scenario; users can choose a scenario on their own if they want.

 To have all completed games' results saved in the database, use this option: